-You should always stay informed on the alcohol laws of the state you’re in.
-Since each state has its own version of these laws it can be confusing.
+You should always stay informed on the alcohol laws of your state.
+Since each state has its own version of these laws, it can be confusing.
 What do beer laws look like in Oklahoma?

 Keep reading to learn more about Oklahoma’s beer laws, including when and where you can get a beer, open container laws, and legal limits.

 Topics We Cover

 Is Oklahoma a dry state?